statsig-io/discussions/README.md

-# discussions
+# Statsig Discussions

-Repo used for GitHub Discussions
+This repository is used for GitHub Discussions